ThePalaceProject/circulation/customlists/README.md

   --username USERNAME   The CM admin username --password PASSWORD   The CM admin password
   --output OUTPUT       The output file
+  --library-name LIBRARY_NAME
+                        The short name of the library that owns the lists.
   --list LIST [LIST ...]
                         Only export the named list (may be repeated) --verbose, -v         Increase verbosity (can be specified multiple times to export multiple lists)